-The analysis based on the teachers' responses shows that approximately half of the teachers teach entrepreneurship of some kind or another - we call it Entrepreneurship as Method.
-A fourth of these teachers, corresponding to 12 % of the participating teachers, are focusing on the classical form of entrepreneurship which involves teaching in finance and markets.
+The analysis shows that approximately half of the teachers participating in the survey teach entrepreneurship.
+A fourth of these teachers, corresponding to 12 % of the participating teachers, are focusing on the classical form of entrepreneurship, which involves teaching finance and markets (the Entrepreneurship as an occupation-approach).